Dr. Simon's thoughts have been featured below:

 If you’re the parent of a Black child, you know that sooner or later you’ll be forced to have “the talk” with your son or daughter and explain how they should interact with the police.
 Dr. Simon shares his thoughts.

-Dr. Simon suggest a few fundamental principles that honestly can be applied to any patient but should be strongly considered for providers with black male patients.
+Dr. Simon suggest a few fundamental principles that can be applied to any patient but should be strongly considered for providers with male patients.

-Racism is not an easy topic, and if you’re having a hard time knowing how and when to discuss these issues with your kids, you’re not alone.
-Many parents feel confused about how much to share, especially with younger children.
-For some tips, we turned to Dr. Kevin Simon, a child and adolescent psychiatry fellow at Boston Children’s Hospital
+Structural violence is not an easy topic, and if you’re having a hard time knowing how / when to discuss these issues, you’re not alone.
+For some tips, read here.

-As protests and outrage over racism and police brutality continues to unfold, many teens are adding their voices to the conversation.
-If your teen or young adult child is engaging online or in protests, you may be wondering how to talk with them about their interactions and make sure they stay safe, especially in the age of COVID-19.
+As protests and outrage over structural violence continues to unfold, many teens are adding their voices to the conversation.
 Dr. Simon offers a few tips on ways to help guide those conversations.

 Dr. Simon talks a possible two year pandemic, talking to your children about racism, and the lasting psychological effects of quarantine on children.